SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "What did she do about it?"

-"At first she didn't know what to do.
+"At first, she didn't know what to do.
 She didn't know how Parchment would react if she asked her out, so she kept quiet while her feelings grew more and more."

 "Did she eventually ask her out?"